 CliqueTrees.jl

 CliqueTrees.jl implements clique trees in Julia.
-You can use it to construct tree decompositions and chordal completions of graphs.
+You can use it to construct clique trees and chordal completions of graphs.
+Additionally, you can use the submodule CliqueTrees.Multifrontal to compute Cholesky and LDLt factorizations of sparse matrices.

 Getting Help